Pasar al contenido principal Saltar al pie de página del mapa del sitio

 During benefits open enrollment, eligible employees can enroll in benefits or change their existing benefits options each year.
 This period allows employees to take advantage of new benefits, restructure their current offerings, or stop coverage altogether if they experience certain changes, such as if a spouse or other family member now has access to comprehensive insurance through their own job.

 Benefits options in open enrollment typically include health coverage, dental, and life insurance, as well as additional voluntary benefits like legal services or pet insurance.
-In addition to these benefits, there are mandatory benefits a company must provide to its full-time employees, including Social Security and Medicare, unemployment insurance, workers' compensation insurance, and Family and Medical Leave Act (FMLA) protections.
+In addition to these benefits, there are mandatory benefits a company must provide to its employees, including Social Security and Medicare, unemployment insurance, workers' compensation insurance, and, if eligible, Family and Medical Leave Act (FMLA) protections.
 These mandatory benefits are provided without an open enrollment period.

 Why Is Open Enrollment Important, and How Does It Work?